 Do people talk about you online?
 Is it good or bad?
 How active are you and your audience on social media?

 At Cyrux Smart Solutions, we have a variety tools and practices that can help improve all three of these key factors that contribute to your local business optimization.
-After a consultation with our team, we can present a plan that outlines first what you are already doing well at, and second what we think we can help improve.
+After a consultation with our team, we can present a detailed plan for you.
+We will begin by outlining what you are already doing well at.
+After we outline your strengths, we will tell you what we think we can help improve, and how to improve it.

 Improving these three factors in a local context will ensure that the next time a potential customer pulls out their phone, tablet, or laptop and searches for your service in your area you will be the first company they see.